 HE practitioners will guide your organization through a planning workshop.
 During the planning workshop, we will help you build complete project plans that are aligned to specific critical goals.
 The result will be a comprehensive operational and strategic plan that aligns all programs and projects to ensure your organization fulfills its goals.

 If you would like to learn more about our operational and strategic planning services and how they can improve organizational performance, contact HigherEchelon at (866) 469-9945.
-In addition to strategy development, we offer several management training services and other service offerings that can help your company set business goals and implement them successfully, no matter your organizational structure.
+In addition to strategy development, we offer several management training services and other service offerings including organizational change management services that can help your company set business goals and implement them successfully, no matter your organizational structure.